lujjjh/node-cpu-count/README.md

 # node-cpu-count

-A container-friendly alternative to os.cpus().length.
+A container-friendly alternative to `os.cpus().length`.
 Both cgroups v1 and cgroups v2 are supported.

 ## Installation